CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/MS-102 -Tenent.md

 Resource group is a container and all azure resources needs to be stored in container.
 Can create resource group from portal.azure.com
-Like earlier we create resource
+Like earlier we create resource group for windows update and all, for this also we need to create separate resource group.